Spoiler: Running a scan does not improve security

 Most importantly, with ongoing and integrated vulnerability management, running a scan is no longer a whole separate project that requires a dedicated team or maybe even external consultants.
 Instead, vulnerability scanning becomes a permanent and automated part of web application development and testing, with major benefits for security and operational efficiency.

 Advantage #5: Return on investment in security

 Finally, it’s time for the big argument, and one that’s notoriously difficult to back up for security solutions: the return on investment.
 To demonstrate ROI in security, you need solid facts and numbers to show that a product or service has brought the organization measurable security improvements.
 Having a dedicated web application security solution makes this much easier because you can track and report improvements across time periods, assets, and teams.

 One ROI advantage that is unique to Netsparker is its extremely short time to value compared to other solutions and approaches.
-Thanks to the certainty gained from Proof-Based Scanning™, every vulnerability that is automatically confirmed and classified is immediately ready to fix, thus eliminating the overhead of manual verification and triaging.
+Thanks to the certainty gained from Proof-Based Scanning, every vulnerability that is automatically confirmed and classified is immediately ready to fix, thus eliminating the overhead of manual verification and triaging for some very real savings.
 When combined with integration, reporting, and visibility, this allows organizations to get (and show) the maximum possible security benefits with minimum manual effort.

 Conclusion: Focus on Security, not Just Scanning